rakshitsoral/urban-jekyll-template/_posts/2019-10-12-best-design-resources-free-and-paid-for-marketers.md

 featured: true

 ---
-While I don’t consider myself as a designer, I see design as an essential skill for marketers.
+<span class="first-letter">W</span>hile I don’t consider myself as a designer, I see design as an essential skill for marketers.
 No matter if you are someone who fancy writing awesome content; someone who gets busy sending newsletters to an audience, or someone who is earning as a freelancer.
 Marketing without Design is like coconut without water.
 Here's why, I love to try different tools and enhance my creativity.
 Here are some design resources I prefer to use as a marketer:

 ## 🖼 Creating and Editing Marketing collaterals and Images